johnsalzy/HUECO-UI/README.md

 2. Time (I need more of this, this project was primarily a quarantine project for me and my brother)
 3. The project has about 0 testing (oops)
 4. While most things are cross phone compatible Apples iPhone X bar at the top causes a few issues
+5. Fix a design problem turned into a "feature", involving circular imports when you go from a Users Page -> Users Post -> Users Page

 ### Still Needs Done
 1. Utilize local phone storage to store area info ( similar to mountain projects downloading area)